• Skip to main content

 Eating at Universal on a budget – Choose the right places to eat

-There are quite a few places to choose from when it comes to dining at Universal Studios.
+There are many places to choose from when dining at Universal Studios.
 If you are trying to eat at Universal on a budget, you will want to select a restaurant carefully.
 Some restaurants are more expensive than others.
 Mythos is one of the top theme park restaurants, so you know it will be on the pricey side.

 The Hot Dog Hall of Fame offers all kinds of hot dogs for around $9.
 For $1 more, you can make it a combo with either chips or fries.